stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 #### Lazy Evaluation in Idris

-For some computations, it is not necessary to evaluate all function arguments in order to return the result.
-Consider, for instance, boolean operator `(&&)`: If the first argument evaluates to `False`, we already know that the result is `False` without even looking at the second argument.
+For some computations, it is not necessary to evaluate all function arguments in order to return a result.
+For instance, consider boolean operator `(&&)`: If the first argument evaluates to `False`, we already know that the result is `False` without even looking at the second argument.
 In such a case, we don't want to unnecessarily evaluate